FarronF/limerick-council-meetings/meetings/2017/06/21-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community, Leisure and Emergency Services SPC - 26th April 2017.md

 applications submitted to Failte Ireland had met the criteria and re-iterated that we need to

+work with the festival organisers to develop their skills in seeking funding, in particular on
+---
-work with the festival organisers to develop their skills in seeking funding, in particular on--- the evaluation process with Failte Ireland i.e. off season, strong markets, 500 bed nights.
+the evaluation process with Failte Ireland i.e. off season, strong markets, 500 bed nights.

 Cllr.
 G. Mitchell said the criteria of 500 bed nights would be difficult to achieve.
 A. Potter-